ashejim/C769/task3.md

 3)	No narrative for [part F, Project Timeline](task3:F).
 4) Insufficient details for section X.

-1-3 are easily avoidable.
+1-3 is easily avoidable.
 Being cited for "insufficient details" is a matter of subjectivity, but it is also easy to fix -just add more details.
-As task 3 mostly implements the already passed plan of task 2 -it is mostly already passed.
+Since task 3 mostly implements the already passed plan of task 2 -it is mostly already passed.

 **How long should task 3 be?**